fylgja/site/src/getting-started/support.md

 Do you want to support Fylgja?

-You can do so in many ways.
+You can that in many ways.

 <p class="share-me">
-<span>Most simple one is to Star the Github repo</span>
+<span>Start with Starring the repro on Github</span>
 <a href="https://github.com/fylgja/fylgja"
     class="no-underline text-reset"
     target="_blank"